Implementing a Data Platform

 Planning the scalability of your platform must be part of the design.
 Avoiding vertical scalability can save us from reaching computing or storing resource limitations.
 On the other hand, horizontal scaling allows us to scale easier due to its data distribution principle, but it adds a layer of complexity due to orchestration between the different nodes.

-Serverless architectures follow the principle of letting a third-party organization take care of your infrastructure, allowing your team to focus on the applications.
+Serverless architectures follow the principle of letting a third-party organisation take care of your infrastructure, allowing your team to focus on the applications.

-Azure, GCP and AWS, are typical examples of this.
-They provide the computing power, storage capabilities and interconnections at any scale.
+Azure, Google Cloud Platform (GPC) and Amazon Web Services (AWS), are typical examples of this.
+They provide the compute resources, storage capabilities and interconnections at any scale.

 The image below illustrates the difference between server and serverless architectures.
-The grey boxes show the items where the teams need to put their effort to maintain the main applications.
+The grey boxes show the components where the teams need to put their effort to maintain the main applications.

 difference-server-and-serverless-architectures